-- EVO Viva is indicated for use in phakic eye treatment in patients 21-60 years of age and pseudophakic eye treatment in patients with monofocal IOLs with and without cylinder correction 21 years of age and older for: - The correction/reduction of myopia in patients ranging from -0.5 D to -20.0 D at the spectacle plane. - The correction/reduction of myopia with presbyopia in patients ranging from -0.5 D to -20.0 D at the spectacle plane. - · For extended depth of focus and improved near visual acuity. - With an anterior chamber depth (ACD) equal to or greater than 2.8 mm as measured from the corneal endothelium to the anterior lens capsule.
+EVO Viva is indicated for use in phakic eye treatment in patients 21-60 years of age for:

+- The correction/reduction of myopia in patients ranging from -0.5 D to -20.0 D at the spectacle plane. - The correction/reduction of myopia with presbyopia in patients ranging from -0.5 D to -20.0 D at the spectacle plane. - For extended depth of focus and improved near visual acuity. - With an anterior chamber depth (ACD) equal to or greater than 3.0 mm as measured from the corneal endothelium to the anterior lens capsule.